 Speed and accuracy of the information are of utmost importance in issuing emergency notifications.
-To expedite this process and ensure that each message contains essential information, the mass notification system contains pre-scripted templates for the most probable or highest impact emergencies.
+To expedite this process and ensure that each message contains essential information, RAVE emergency alert system contains pre-scripted templates for the most probable or highest impact emergencies.
 These messages identify the situation, allow for input of the location, and identify the immediate protective action that should be taken.
 The individual authorizing the message will select the most appropriate template.
-In those cases, where there are no predetermined templates in the system, the individual may use the "alert" template to craft a specific message.
+In those cases where there are no predetermined templates in the system, the individual may use the alert template to craft a specific message.
 The goal is to ensure people are aware of the situation and they know the steps to take to stay safe.
+Families of UT Southern students and employees and the general public may also register to receive alerts.
+Updates to major emergencies are also posted on the UT Southern Website and posted on social media.